Nick Titchener, director and solicitor advocate at Lawtons, discusses:

 A court can give a sentence setting the minimum time the offender must spend in prison.
 This is called an indeterminate sentence.

 For example, a court may say an offender must go to prison ‘for a minimum of ten years’.
 This minimum period set by the judge is called a tariff.

 If an offender is given an indeterminate sentence, they have no automatic right to be released.
 They will always serve the ‘minimum’ sentence set by the court.

-When the minimum time in prison is over the Parole Board will decide if it is safe to release an offender under licence.
+When the minimum time in prison is over the parole board will decide if it is appropriate to release an offender under licence.

-For most life sentences, the judge sets a minimum time the offender will spend in prison before being considered for release on licence by the independent Parole Board, who assess whether it’s safe for the offender to be released.
+For most life sentences, the judge sets a minimum time the offender will spend in prison before being considered for release on licence by the independent parole board, who assess whether it’s safe and suitable for the offender to be released.

-Offenders given life sentences stay under licence for the rest of their life.
+Offenders given a life sentence stay under licence for the rest of their life.
 If they break the terms of their licence at any time, they will be called back to prison.

 Life sentences must be given to offenders who are found guilty of murder.
 A judge may also choose to give a life sentence for serious offences, where the law allows.